opensearch-project/documentation-website/_dashboards/admin-ui-index/datastream.md

 1. Enter a name for the data stream under **Data stream name**.

-2. Ensure that you have a matching index template.
+1. Ensure that you have a matching index template.
 This will be populated under **Matching index template** as seen in the image below.

     ![Data Streams]({{site.url}}{{site.baseurl}}/images/admin-ui-index/datastreams3.png)

-3. Under **Index alias**, select existing aliases or specify a new alias.
+1. The **Template details** and **Index alias** sections are read only.
+This will inform you of the backing indexes used in the data stream.

-4. Optionally, under **Advanced settings** you can specify the number of primary shards, number of replicas, and the refresh interval as seen in the following image.
+1. Optionally, under **Advanced settings** you can specify the number of primary shards, number of replicas, and the refresh interval as seen in the following image.

     ![Data Streams]({{site.url}}{{site.baseurl}}/images/admin-ui-index/datastreams4.png)

-5. Choose **Create data stream**.
+1. Choose **Create data stream**.

 ## Delete data streams